SetraTheXX/SetraTheXX/README.md

 ## What I am building toward

-- Better security-focused developer tools for real project workflows
+* Better security-focused developer tools for real project workflows
-- Local-first AI-assisted engineering systems with clearer review gates
+* Local-first AI-assisted engineering systems with clearer review gates
-- Reliable CLI packages with tests, release notes, and practical docs
+* Reliable CLI packages with tests, release notes, and practical docs
-- Web apps that are small enough to ship and useful enough to maintain
+* Web apps that are small enough to ship and useful enough to maintain
-- A stronger public portfolio around open-source work and internship readiness
+* A stronger public portfolio around open-source projects and practical tools

 ---